 Another piece of the puzzle.

-If you’d like to hear more of my music over the decades, visit the musicology page to this site where I’m posting my old recordings as I find them.
-I left the music business in the mid-1980s, but I still managed a few recording sessions over the decades (until losing my voice in 2014).
-Well, losing the voice I’d always known anyway.
+If you’d like to hear more of my music over the decades, visit the musicology page on this site where I’m posting my old recordings as I find them.
+I left the music business in the mid-1980s, but I still managed a few recording sessions over the decades.